Third Militarism: Split from Sánchez Cerro

-Many supporters of the ex-president were alienated from Benavides' for his decision to end the conflict with Colombia.
-Between May and November 1933, Sánchez Cerro's supporters grew violent, and launched a revolt in Iquitos.
-He was able to defend himself with the help of APRA, who supported his peace efforts to end a conflict they believed "was an invention of Sánchez Cerro".
-Many military officers also backed his conciliatory stance towards Colombia after Peru's defeat at Tarapacá.
+Many Sánchez Cerro supporters were alienated from Benavides by his decision to end the conflict with Colombia.
+Between May and October of 1933, they grew militant, and launched various subversive actions against the government.
+Frustrated by the peace settlement with Colombia, a revolt broke out in Iquitos on 27 June, (two days after Peru vacated Leticia) though it was quickly quelled by local militia headed by General Fernando Sarmiento.
+The government did not exposit its causes and abstained from dispelling a rumor that they acted under the influence of alcohol, intending to leave of the nationalist issue of Leticia as resolved.

 In November 1933, APRA held a large rally at the Plaza de toros de Acho, where Haya de la Torre made a speech with numerous references to Sánchez Cerro's assassination, though with some conciliatory aspects.
 The speech alarmed many groups that had previously been in opposition to APRA and acted as a pretense for such opposition.
 The size of the rally also gave members morale to take on a more demanding tone, which made its enemies antagonize it further.

-Benavides' moderate approach also drew hostility from right-wing and nationalist groups such as the UR, which had shifted to fascism under its new leader, Luis A. Flores.
+Benavides' moderate approach also drew criticism from the UR, which had shifted to fascism under its leader, Luis Flores.
 The party used the newspaper Acción to promote itself and its beliefs.
-Several of the party's members were arrested for planning an assassination of the president.
-His administration was also criticized by El Comercio.
+In mid-October, eight of its members were arrested for plotting an assassination of Benavides.

 Benavides held 3 personal meetings with Haya de la Torre.
 In these meetings, and in the press, APRA made several demands to the government.
 The party demanded the revocation of the Emergency Law, full restoration of civil liberties, and pardons for all Apristas convicted of crimes.
 Most importantly, the party pressed on the reinstallation of all 23 APRA delegates who had been ousted from the legislature in 1932.
 Excluding the reopening of San Marcos University in 1935, most of these demands were never fulfilled.
 Though Benavides promised that he would not abuse the Emergency Law, and that congressional elections would be scheduled soon.
 The elections were postponed to September 1934, as the government reasoned that the current congress needed time to accept the Rio Protocol first.
 This caused tensions between APRA and the government to rise again.